PhrogsHabitat/HabitatPlugin/userplugins/HabitatRain/README.md

 - **Rain Sound Not Playing?**
   Ensure your volume isn’t muted and the sound URL is valid. 🎧

-- **Mist Not Appearing?**
-  Make sure the mist effect is enabled and your system supports it.

-- **Plugin Not Responding to Settings?**
-  Settings changes are only applied when the plugin is active.

 ---

 ## 🧑‍🚀 Credits